-39961 MART 369 LA Mon 6:30-9:35 13-211 Zheng TBA Hours: By Arr 2.0 Hrs/Wk 13-211
+39961 MART 369 LA 6:30-9:35 Zheng 3.0

+TBA Hours: By Arr 2.0 Hrs/Wk 13-211

+MADT 260 haa non rofundal la mata riala abarraa of CC

 MART 371 USER INTERFACE/USER EXPERIENCE DESIGN

 Fundamentals of user-centered interface design concepts and practices for web, mobile devices, and other applications.
 Introduction of concepts such as how users interact with an interface, usability, interface associations and aesthetics, and the user experience.
 A minimum of 32-36 by arrangement lab hours are required.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 Transfer: CSU.